 WordPress isn’t some hobby project of couple of guys coding in their mom’s garage.
 There is a large and very active community behind WordPress.
 Because of this, there is a large number of WordPress developers available for work.

 It is open source yes, but this doesn’t mean that it would be low quality.
 Linux is open source and it has basically taken over the web as most of it powered by Linux.

 WordPress doesn’t scale and is mainly for small sites

 This is total BS.
-WordPress is used by many large companies that have large number of visitors on their sites.
-For example these following companies use WordPress:
+WordPress is used by many large companies that have a large number of visitors on their sites.
+For example, these following companies use WordPress:

 If someone is still claiming, that WordPress is just for blogging, they probably just don’t know WordPress or they are trying to promote their own product, which usually isn’t a free option.